Nuclear state and level densities of actinides with the shell-model Monte Carlo

 We work in the canonical ensemble with fixed proton and neutron numbers so the grand-canonical traces in Eq.~(\ref{eq_MC}) are replaced by canonical traces at fixed particle number $A$, i.e., we substitute $\textrm{Tr} \rightarrow \textrm{Tr}_A$.
 This is accomplished by an exact particle-number projection onto $A$ valence nucleons via a discrete Fourier transform~\cite{Ormand1994,Alhassid1999}

+where $N_s$ is the number of single-particle states, $\varphi_m=2\pi m/N_s$ are quadrature points and $\mu$ is a real chemical potential introduced to stabilize the Fourier sum.
 In practice, we use two particle-number projections onto fixed proton and neutron numbers.

 For good-sign interactions (in the grand-canonical ensemble), the projection onto an even number of particles keeps the good sign, but the projection on an odd number of particles leads to a sign problem at low temperatures.
-This makes direct calculations of the ground-state properties of odd-mass nuclei impossible.
-Additional extrapolations must be made to determine ground-state observables in these nuclei.
+This makes direct calculations of the ground-state energy of odd-mass nuclei impossible.
+Here we use the partition function extrapolation method introduced in Ref.~\cite{Alhassid2024} to calculate the ground-state energy of the odd-mass actinides (see the Supplemental Material~\cite{suppmat}).

-A configuration-interaction (CI) shell-model Hamiltonian has been developed to describe statistical properties of actinides.
-The model space consists of spherical orbitals with energies computed from a central Woods-Saxon potential with spin-orbit coupling.
+\ssec{Model space and interaction for actinides} A CI shell-model Hamiltonian has been developed to describe statistical properties of actinides.
+The model space consists of spherical orbitals and single-particle energies computed from a central Woods-Saxon potential with spin-orbit coupling.
 The doubly-magic $^{208}$Pb is used as the inert core.
 For protons, the valence space consists of the 82-126 shell plus the $1g_{9/2}$ orbital, while the neutron valence space consists of the 126-184 shell plus the $1h_{11/2}$ orbital~\cite{Nakada}.
-For the largest nuclei studied in this work, the total m-scheme model space dimension is greater than $10^{32}$.
+For the heaviest nuclei studied in this work, the total m-scheme model space dimension is greater than $10^{32}$.

-The interaction Hamiltonian consists of a pairing-plus-multipole interaction which has a good Monte-Carlo sign and describes the dominant collective components of realistic nuclear interactions~\cite{Dufour1996}.
-The interaction Hamiltonian is given by
+The interaction consists of a pairing-plus-multipole interaction which has a good Monte-Carlo sign and includes the dominant collective components of realistic nuclear interactions~\cite{Dufour1996}.
+It is given by

 where $\nu = p,n$ is the nucleon species, $\lambda=2,3,4$ corresponds to the $2^{\lambda}$-pole interactions, $P_{\nu}^{\dagger}$ is the monopole pair creation operator, $\hat{\mathcal{O}}_{\lambda \nu}$ are the surface-peaked multipole operators, and $::$ denotes normal ordering.
 The multipole strengths are defined as $\chi_{\lambda} = \chi k_{\lambda}$ where $\chi$ is determined self-consistently \cite{Alhassid1996} and $k_{\lambda}$ are renormalization factors that take into account the effects of the inert core.
 The interaction coefficients are parameterized by the following $N$-dependent functional forms: